Your Complete Guide for Caring for Your Dentures

 A: You may use a denture adhesive for a secure fit but avoid using it as a substitute for ill-fitting dentures.
 Just remember to remove adhesive from your dentures every night with a soft-bristled toothbrush.

-Q: When should I contact my dentist?
+Q: When should I contact my prosthodontist if I'm having issues with my dentures?

-A: Contact your dentist or prosthodontist if your dentures:
+A: Call your prosthodontist if your dentures:

 -